 \section{Introduction}

 Domain shift occurs when training (source) and testing (target) data diverge in their distributions, and a trained model fails to generalize on the target data.
-Unsupervised Domain Adaptation (UDA) methods \cite{ganin2015unsupervised, long2016unsupervised, saito2018maximum, cho2022effective, wilson2020survey} deal with the shift, assuming that one has access to both the source and target data and aligns their distributions.
+This problem is typically dealt with Unsupervised Domain Adaptation (UDA) methods \cite{ganin2015unsupervised,long2016unsupervised, saito2018maximum,cho2022effective,wilson2020survey}, assuming that one has access to both the source and target data to align their distributions.
 However, such a scenario is not feasible in many real-world cases where privacy issues or regulations prevent access to the source data (e.g., healthcare data or autonomous vehicles).
-Consequently, Test-Time Adaptation (TTA) or Source-Free Unsupervised Domain Adaptation (SFUDA) \cite{wang2020tent, liang2020we, chen2022contrastive, karim2023c, zhang2023class} has been proposed and studied, which utilizes the knowledge from a pre-trained source model and unlabeled target data.
+Consequently, Source-Free Domain Adaptation (SFDA) \cite{liang2020we, chen2022contrastive, karim2023c, zhang2023class} has been proposed and studied, which utilizes the knowledge from a pre-trained source model and unlabeled target data.

-Recent advancements in TTA/SFUDA primarily employ self-training methods \cite{yang2021exploiting, liang2020we, chen2022contrastive, karim2023c, zhang2023class, litrico2023guiding}.
+Recent advancements in SFDA primarily employ self-training methods \cite{yang2021exploiting, liang2020we, chen2022contrastive, karim2023c, zhang2023class, litrico2023guiding}.
 These techniques allow a source model to learn the target domain's knowledge using pseudo-labels generated in the target domain and predominantly focus on generating reliable pseudo-labels from the neighborhood structure within the feature space.
 However, due to the domain shift, there are several ambiguous and noisy samples.
-Directly utilization of their noisy pseudo-labels in training can adversely impact the model; hence, distinguishing and appropriately managing clean and noisy pseudo-labels is highly critical.
+Direct utilization of their noisy pseudo-labels in training can adversely impact the model; hence, distinguishing and appropriately managing clean (accurate) and noisy (inaccurate) pseudo-labels is highly critical.